 Unmanned Surface Vessels (USVs) generally must be brought on board a ship to be refueled.
 This reduces the vessel’s mission availability, effectiveness, and requires the refueling ship to remain close to the mission area.
 If the host vessel can only launch/recover one USV at a time (as is typical), refueling can create a queuing problem for USV fleets and compounds the decrease in system availability.

 A desirable alternative is an at-sea refueling station that can simultaneously refuel multiple USVs.
 Such a station would free the refueling ship to conduct other missions and/or distance itself from hostilities.

-The Naval Surface Warfare Center, Carderock Division, has developed an air deployable automated buoyed fueling station that includes a central fuel tank and multiple fueling stations.
-Each of the plurality of fuel nozzles has an area for receiving a probe.
-The buoy uses a ballast tank and a water intake/outtake assembly for maintaining the fueling station at a safe docking level.
-The fueling station and water vessels communicate with each other to determine when and how much to refuel.
+The Naval Surface Warfare Center, Carderock Division, has developed an airdropped automated, floating fuel station that includes a central fuel tank and multiple fueling stations.
+The buoy uses a ballast tank and an intake/outtake pump for maintaining the fueling station at a safe docking level.
+The floating fuel station and autonomous vessels communicate with each other to determine when to refuel, extending the range of the vessels.

 - Easy Docking: Sensors maintain the fueling station at a predetermined freeboard or vertical height with respect to the surrounding water

 - Efficient Fleet Management: Manned or unmanned water vessels communicate with the fueling station on when to fuel

 - Portable: Buoy can be deployed from a ship or dropped from an aircraft in any marine location

 - US Patent 8,991,447 is available for license and commercialization

 - Potential for collaboration with Navy engineers